-The 3 biggest factors that affect car insurance rates are state coverage requirements, age, and the car’s make and model.
-The more coverage you’re required to buy in your state, the more you’ll pay for car insurance.
-Teen drivers tend to pay more in premiums than older, more experienced drivers.
-Vehicle type matters because insurance companies consider the safety, anti-theft, and repair-cost statistics for all cars they insure.
+The biggest factors that affect car insurance rates are state coverage requirements, age, and the car’s make and model.
+The more coverage you’re required to buy in your state and the more valuable your vehicle is, the more you’ll pay for car insurance.
+Teen drivers also tend to pay more in premiums than older, more experienced drivers.

 10 Factors That Affect Car Insurance Rates